MafiaHub/awesome-mafia/pages/cheats.md

 - Cheats from 1.0 version are also available for 1.1 and 1.2 versions

 cornufse
-: Toggles the option to steal all cars that the Player is not able to steal
+: Toggles the option to steal all cars without unlocking them by progressing through the game

 cumdal
 : Toggles increased draw distance (Player can see further)